Malbork Castle: Origins

 In 1361, the future Grand Duke of Lithuania Kęstutis was briefly imprisoned in the castle.
 In 1365, Polish King Casimir III the Great visited the castle.

 In the summer of 1410, the castle was besieged following the Order's defeat by the armies of Władysław II Jagiełło and Vytautas the Great (Witold) at the Battle of Grunwald.
 Heinrich von Plauen successfully led the defence in the Siege of Marienburg (1410), during which the city outside was razed.

-In 1456, during the Thirteen Years' War, the Order – facing opposition from its cities for raising taxes to pay ransoms for expenses associated with its wars against Kingdom of Poland – could no longer manage financially.
-Meanwhile, Polish General Stibor de Poniec of Ostoja raised funds from Danzig for a new campaign against them.
-Learning that the Order's Bohemian mercenaries had not been paid, Stibor convinced them to leave.
-He reimbursed them with money raised in Danzig.
-Following the departure of the mercenaries, King Casimir IV Jagiellon entered the castle in triumph in 1457, and in May, granted Danzig several privileges in gratitude for the town's assistance and involvement in the Thirteen Years' War (1454–66) as well as for the funds collected for the mercenaries that left.